-Since today is Presidents' Day – a day to honor American Presidents – we’d like to acknowledge Dwight D. Eisenhower who served from 1953 to 1961.
-Here are nine things you might not know about the 34th President of the United States.
+On this Presidents Day, we’d like to acknowledge and thank Dwight D. Eisenhower who served from 1953 to 1961.
+Here are nine things you may not have known about the 34th President of the United States.

 1. He was born on October 14, 1890 in Denison, Texas.

-On the Texas Historical Commission it says that Eisenhower was the first U.S. President born in Texas, and he was the only one of David and Ida Eisenhower’s seven children born in Texas.
+On the Texas Historical Commission, it states that Eisenhower was the first U.S. President born in Texas, and he was the only one of David and Ida Eisenhower’s seven children born in Texas.

 2. He had an appendectomy in 1923.